-In addition, when biomass energy is converted in the form of biofuel such as biodiesel can be used to power our automobiles like cars, trucks, or buses.
+In addition, when biomass energy is converted into the form of biofuel such as biodiesel can be used to power automobiles like cars, trucks, or buses.
 Just because the use of biofuel as an alternative source of energy can exponentially reduce our dependence on non-renewables, more and more vehicle manufacturing companies are heavily investing in biofuel research.

 Not to mention, Biomass can also be used to generate electricity.
-In fact, as per the available data, around 2% of the world’s electricity is being generated by biofuel.
-Apart from the above-mentioned uses, some of the other uses of biomass (in some cases biofuel) are in lubrication, removing paint, charging electronics, cleaning oil and grease, etc.
+In fact, as per the available data, around 2% of the world’s electricity is generated by biofuel.
+Apart from the above-mentioned uses, some of the other uses of biomass (in some cases biofuel) are lubrication, removing paint, charging electronics, cleaning oil and grease, etc.

 Domestic and Reliable Source of Energy

-Most of the developing countries rely on other countries for their energy consumption.
+Most developing countries rely on other countries for their energy consumption.
 By energy consumption, I mean to produce electricity they have to import coal, gas, diesel, natural gas, etc. Similarly, to run their automobiles, they have to again import petroleum products such as diesel or petrol.

 This is where the use of biomass energy comes in handy.
 Biomass energy is a homegrown source of energy.
 They are also easy and cheaper to produce.
 On the other hand, we are all familiar with the fact that how the price of fossil fuels fluctuates in the international market.

 To sum up, I can say that not only bioenergy is a domestic source of energy.
-It is also among one of the most reliable ones.
+It is also among the most reliable ones.
 What I mean is we can produce them as much as we want whenever we want.
 No wonder so much research work has to be done in the field of biomass.
 But this is only the way forward to reduce importing bills.